bereanarchive/bereanarchive/articles/sociology/problems-in-lgbt-studies.md

 Schumm conducted a massive literature review of nearly 400 studies specifically on the topic of children with same-sex parents.
 He concluded:

 > It is remarkable that one could find 90% of over 70 literature reviews having drawn incorrect conclusions about some aspects of same-sex parenting.[^schumm-2018:g]

+### WPATH and John Hopkins

+In 2017, the pro-transgender organization WPATH hired the University Evidence-Based Practice Centre (EPC) of John Hopkins University to study youth transgender medicine.
+But instead of allowing researchers to follow the data, WPATH sought to control the results.
+The Economist reports:

+> From early on in the contract negotiations, WPATH expressed a desire to control the results of the Hopkins team’s work.
+In December 2017, for example, Donna Kelly, an executive director at WPATH, told Karen Robinson, the EPC’s director, that the WPATH board felt the EPC researchers “cannot publish their findings independently”.
+A couple of weeks later, Ms Kelly emphasised that, “the [WPATH] board wants it to be clear that the data cannot be used without WPATH approval.”[^economist-2024]

+EPC director Karen Robinson push back against WPATH:

+> In general, my understanding is that the university will not sign off on a contract that allows a sponsor to stop an academic publication.[^economist-2024]

+> Hopkins as an academic institution, and I as a faculty member therein, will not sign something that limits academic freedom in this manner [nor] language that goes against current standards in systematic reviews and in guideline development.[^economist-2024]

+For a time WPATH relented, but in 2020 WPATH notified Robinson that it was implementing a new policy to "nip papers in the bud" if WPATH disagreed with their conclusions.[^economist-2024:a]After this, John Hopkins only published one other research paper on transgender medicine, a review that found "Hormone therapy was associated with increased [quality of life], decreased depression, and decreased anxiety"[^baker-2021]  The authors claimed WPATH had no influence on the study's design or approval:

+> WPATH provided the research question and reviewed the protocol, evidence tables, and report.
+WPATH had no role in study design, data collection, analysis, interpretation, or drafting...
+The authors are responsible for all content.[^baker-2021]

+However, documents uncovered by court discovery reveal the opposite:  An employee of WPATH was involved "in the design, drafting of the article and final approval of [that] article."
+WPATH and John Hopkins have not responded to multiple inquiries from the Economist regarding this matter.[^economist-2024:b]

 ## Researcher Discrimination